oracle-cne/ocne/doc/manpages/ocne-cluster.md

   Display additional detailed information related to the analysis.

 `console` [OPTIONS]...
-  Launch an administration console on nodes in a Kubernetes cluster, `chroot`ed into the local filesystem of the target node.
+  Launch an administration console on nodes in a Kubernetes cluster.
+Use the --direct option to access the local filesystem of the target node.

 `-N`, `--node` *node-name*
     The Kubernetes cluster node where the console is to be launched. [required]